MicrosoftDocs/sdk-api/sdk-api-src/content/mstask/nf-mstask-ischeduledworkitem-getstatus.md

 <b>IScheduledWorkItem::GetStatus</b> is typically called through the
 <b>ITask</b> interface.

-<b>IScheduledWorkItem::GetStatus</b> does not obtain the status of the task dynamically. <a href="https://msdn.microsoft.com/27391e34-8632-4ab5-9d6e-d2fde7942f80">ITaskScheduler::Activate</a>
-should be called to obtain a new <a href="https://msdn.microsoft.com/e668833a-094d-4504-90a0-87912a6a53c2">IScheduledWorkItem</a> interface, which is used to get an updated status.
+<b>IScheduledWorkItem::GetStatus</b> does not obtain the status of the task dynamically. <a href="https://msdn.microsoft.com/27391e34-8632-4ab5-9d6e-d2fde7942f80">ITaskScheduler::Activate</a>should be called to obtain a new <a href="https://msdn.microsoft.com/e668833a-094d-4504-90a0-87912a6a53c2">IScheduledWorkItem</a> interface, which is used to get an updated status.
 For more information, see the example for <a href="https://msdn.microsoft.com/27391e34-8632-4ab5-9d6e-d2fde7942f80">ITaskScheduler::Activate</a>.

 #### Examples